prototypefund/reproducible-website/_events/berlin2016/testinfrastructure.md

 * lots and lots of talk about wanting to test jenkins
 * what can we do right now:
   * external test set up to feed to postgres
-  * jernalci project? linux kernal testing? hardware set up for reporting things back? make can use similar style api?
+  * jernalci project? linux kernel testing? hardware set up for reporting things back? make can use similar style api?
   * other job: maybe create yaml and send tests.r-b.org to display. like tails? tails is builing iso twice and producing diffoscope result

 ### TAILS: